GeoffreyChen777/pypai/README.md

 ![](https://img.shields.io/badge/pypai-v1.0-green.svg)

 This is a python tool for Open Platform for AI.
+Linux and MacOS are working fine.
+Windows are not supported now.

 # Installation